AceDataCloud/SunoAPI/docs/suno_timing_api_integration_guide.md

       0.158
 aligned_words

-It can be seen that the `aligned_words` field of `data` is an array of objects, each representing a word or phrase with time information.
+It can be seen that the `aligned_words` field of `data` is an array of objects, each object represents a word or phrase with time information.
 The meanings of the other fields in `aligned_words` are as follows:
 `word`: The actual word or phrase in the lyrics `success`: A boolean value indicating whether the alignment of this word was successful `start_s`: The start time of the word